imssyang/WinService/README.md

 ## Todo

 - Show log in GUI
+- Fresh gui by timer